jatinparmar96/GuestMeBackend/README.md

 1. Ensure your machine is connected to the Internet for database access to MongoDB Atlas Cloud.

-2. `npm run dev` will start the application in development mode.
+2. `npm run start` will start the application in development mode.
 The application should hot reload after saving changes to a file

-**Production**

-1. `npm run build` to build the application

-Please work off of the `dev` branch.
-Changes on `main` branch are ready for live deployment.

----

 ### Testing